 Windows 10 Default File Type Associations and Login VSI

-Back in 2013 when Login VSI 4.1 got released and the majority of desktops were running Windows 7 life was easy.
+When Login VSI 4.1 was released, the majority of desktops were running Windows 7 and life was easy.
 We’d set the default filetype for an application and it would simply work.

 The default and industry standard workloads in Login VSI include launching and using Adobe Reader as part of the virtual user simulation.
 Because Login VSI doesn’t always know which version of Adobe Reader is installed, or where it’s installed, the workload relies on the file type association (FTA) for .pdf documents to be associated with Adobe Reader.

 Since a lot has changed in Windows 10, Microsoft has changed how these associations are handled and is increasingly pointing these to their go-to application, Microsoft Edge.
 Unfortunately, setting this as the default was not enough, there are many ways causing the FTA to be reset after it has been changed by the user.
 In the past we’ve recommended to use Group Policy’s to set these associations but since the release of Windows 10 1803 and 1809 they seem to work less reliably.

 The good news is that about a year ago a friendly gentleman called Christop Kolbicz posted a response on our blog pointing to a solution he made to work-around this issue called SetUserFTA, if you do not use a workspace manager like e.g. Ivantyi AppSense or Ivanti RES you could use this free tool to set the FTA and the matching hash in the registry that Microsoft requires to validate authenticity.